Table of Contents

 Natural antioxidants

-Rosemary oil contains several antioxidant compounds that may help protect hair follicles from oxidative stress.
+Rosemary oil contains multiple antioxidant compounds that may help reduce oxidative stress and protect hair follicles.

 👨⚕️ Expert Medical Insight